silentoplayz/Windows-Random-Desktop-Wallpaper-Changer/README.md

 - **Run as Administrator**: Some actions may require elevated permissions.
 Try running the script or PowerShell as an administrator.

 # Contributing
-Contributions, issues, and feature requests are welcome!
-If you experience any issues, please report them on the **[issues page](https://github.com/Silentoplayz/Windows-Random-Desktop-Wallpaper-Changer/issues)**.
+**Contributions, issues, and feature requests are welcome!
+If you experience any issues, please report them on the [issues page](https://github.com/Silentoplayz/Windows-Random-Desktop-Wallpaper-Changer/issues).**

 # License
-Distributed under the MIT License.
-See `LICENSE` for more information.
+**Distributed under the MIT License.
+See `LICENSE` for more information.**